Siddharthsuresh92/Siddharthsuresh92.github.io/_projects/2020-04-30-topic-modeling.md

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/Topic_model/pyldavis.png){: .align-centre}

 ## Recommendation system
 I created the recommendation system from scratch by defining my own functions.
 For each movie plot in the corpus, I had a topic distribution using the generated topic model.
-By using the Jensen-Shanon divergence, I computed the similarity between each of the movie plots and for any given movie the recommendation system would recommend movies most similar to it based on the movie plot texts.
+By using the Jensen-Shannon divergence, I computed the similarity between each of the movie plots and for any given movie the recommendation system would recommend movies most similar to it based on the movie plot texts.

 #### Code for recommendation system
 <script src="https://gist.github.com/Siddharthsuresh92/a4c399d6ce5e8ae5770ffeac4be2f71b.js"></script>